 This fluffy girl is ready to bounce into her new home!

-Winter is looking for an active and dog-savy adopter to work with this high energy husky.
+She is a high energy girl looking for someone as excited about life as she is.
 Winter is a smiley and snuggly gal who can’t wait to show you just how smart she is!
-She loves playing fetch with her human friends, but likes to takes breaks for cuddles.
 She is sassy girl who occasionally paws when she feels her human friends are not giving her enough attention!

-Winter has completed some training in her previous home, and is always very polite when meeting new people, but struggles when seeing other dogs.
-Using an Animal Kind trainer could help Winter take this next step in her journey to manage her dog reactivity.
+Winter has completed some training in her previous home, and is always very polite when meeting new people, but struggles when seeing other dogs and smaller animals.
+Using an Animal Kind trainer could help Winter take this next step in her journey to manage her reactivity.
 This down to earth girl just wants to please her people and is patiently waiting for her forever home.

 Thank you for your interest in adopting!
 Do you think you could be Winter’s person?
 Apply today!